-This patriotic and revolutionary stand of strict nonalignement has always been an obstacle to good relations with the Soviet Union.
-You should not forget that counterrevolution and repression against our organization and other democratic and patriotic forces have grown hand in hand with growing Soviet involvment in Ethiopia.
-P.G.
-Do you in fact cooperate with other organizations who are opposed to the Derg ?
+This patriotic and revelutionary stand of strict nonalignment has always been an obstacle of good relations with the Soviet Union.
+You should not forget that counter-revolution and repression against our organization and other democratic and patriotic forces have grown hand in hand with growing soviet involvement in Ethiopia.

-N.G.
+- P.G.
+Do you in fact cooperate with other organizations who are opposed to the Derg? - N.G.
 You see, there are two kinds of opposition to the military.
-As a matter of principle cooperation with the rightist opposition, the Ethiopian Democratic Union and other forces that we consider as reactionaries is out of question for us.
-But we have made a call to all progressive and democratic forces to unite on the basis of the National Democratic Revolution Programme of April 1976, and to coordinate their struggle for democracy and the national indepedence of Ethiopia.
-At this early stage, all we can say is that the response we have received from these democratic and patriotic forces is really encouraging.
+As a matter of principle cooperation with the rightist opposition, the Ethiopian Democratic Union and other forces that we consider as reactionaries, is out of the question for us.
+But we have made a call to all progressive and democratic forces to unite on the basis of the National Democratic Revolution Programme of April 76, and to coordinate their struggle for democracy and the national independance in Ethiopia.
+At this early stage, all we can say is that the response we have recieved from these democratic and patriotic forces is really encouraging.

 P.G.
-Do you actually see any possibility of a successfull broad based opposition movement taking over from the military regime ?
+Do you actually see any possibility of a successfull broad based opposition movement taking over from the '. military regime?

 N.G.
 Will you see, there is actually a broad based opposition to the military regime.
 It exists.
 There is no region in Ethiopia where the people are not rising in defense of their revolutionary victories gained during the years 1974-77.
-The problem, I think, is not one of the inexistence of this broad based opposition but of its unity.
-We are trying to bring all these forces, all this democrats, all these patriots into a truly national revolutionary front on the bases of the National Democratic Revolution Programme of 1976.
+The problem, I think is not one of the inexistence of this broad based opposition but of its unity.
+We are trying to bring all these forces, all these forces, all these democrats, all these patriots into a truly national revolutionary front on the bases of the National Democratic Revolution Programme of 1976.

 - P.G.
-Who would be organizing, who would run this front, is it a vehicle for ME'ISONE to try to take power itself ? - N.G.
-No. It will be a national front in which all democratic and patriotic forces could participate equaly. - P.G.
-Negede Gobezie of the Ethiopian opposition movement : ME'ISONE.
+Who would be organizing, who would run this front, is it a vehicle for ME'ISONE to try to take power itself? - N.G.
+No. It will be a national front in which all democratic and patriotic forces could participate equalty. - P.G.
+Negede Gobezie of the Ethiopian Opposition Movement ME'ISONE.